 Throughout her career, Wendy has been extensively involved in leadership roles in her industry and the Central Florida community.
 She has been named by the Orlando Business Journal as one of Central Florida's most influential people and honored as one of its “40 Under 40.”

-Wendy is Chair-elect of the Orlando Regional Chamber of Commerce Board of Advisors.
+Wendy is Chair of the Orlando Regional Chamber of Commerce Board of Advisors.
 A long-time board member, one of her many roles over the years was Chairman of the Accreditation Committee.
 She led the organization’s successful application process to achieve five-star accreditation.
 Of the more than 7,077 chambers of commerce in the United States at the time, only 89 had been awarded Five Stars, putting the Orlando Regional Chamber in the top one percent of all chambers nationwide.

-Wendy chairs the programs and professional development committee for the Public Relations Society of America’s Independent Practitioners Alliance (“IPA”).
-She has produced and hosted the section’s monthly business-building webinar series for over four years.
+Wendy chairs the programs committee for the Public Relations Society of America’s Independent Practitioners Alliance (“IPA”).
+She has produced and hosted the section’s monthly business-building webinar series for the last five years.
 She was honored by her peers with the inaugural IPA “Indie” Award for outstanding contributions as Professional Development Chair and Program Coordinator.

 Wendy is a Past Chairman of the Apopka Area Chamber of Commerce (having been elected two consecutive terms), a past president of both the Public Relations Society of America’s Sunshine District and the Florida Public Relations Association’s Capital chapter, a past board member of the University of Central Florida and Leadership Orlando alumni associations and past president of both the Alpha Delta Pi and Greater Orlando Area Panhellenic Alumnae Associations.